 As a result, you may begin to feel “old” well before your time!

 This link was made when researchers transplanted gut bacteria from aged mice into young healthy mice.
-They were able to see that the young mice then developed the same response as the elderly donors.
-This breakthrough shows how your gut bacteria have a huge influence on inflammatory processes in the body.
-It may then be possible to beat – or at least manage – the inflammation that leads to disease.
-At the same time, keeping inflammation down by maintaining a healthy gut could help to slow down the aging process.
-That’s why probiotic supplements can be so useful to slow the aging process.
+They could see that the young mice then developed the same response as the elderly donors.
+This research shows how your gut bacteria may influence inflammatory processes in the body.
+It may then be possible to support a healthier inflammatory response through gut health.
+At the same time, helping to keep inflammation in check by maintaining a healthy gut may play a role in healthy aging.
+That’s why probiotic supplements can be so useful for supporting gut health as we age.

-3) Poor Gut Health Leads To More Wrinkles
+3) Poor Gut Health May Lead To More Wrinkles

 It’s been found that digestive problems and skin disorders are intricately linked, which means conditions such as small intestine bacterial overgrowth (SIBO) can make your skin age faster.
-When there is an imbalance of ‘bad’ bacteria in your small intestine (as is common in people with rosacea and acne), your skin is more likely to show the signs of aging.
-In addition, people with inflammatory bowel diseases such as Crohn’s disease and ulcerative colitis are more likely to have skin conditions than those who do not.
+When there is an imbalance of ‘bad’ bacteria in your small intestine, your skin is more likely to show the signs of aging.

 4) Poor Gut Health Can Reduce Your Energy Levels